-Let's go into more detail and find out why parametric insurance solutions are cited as the top product development priority for North American and European carriers.
+Let's go into more detail and find out why parametric insurance solutions are cited as the top product development priority for major North American and European carriers.

 Defining Parametric Disaster Insurance

 While traditional indemnity insurance pays out a claim based on the value of the loss suffered, parametric insurance policies pay out only upon the occurrence of specified events (for example, weather events).
 So, the amount paid out is not based on the cost of the actual loss incurred but rather on the size of the event — wind speed, earthquake magnitude, water levels, and amount of rainfall are the most common examples.

 However, predetermined trigger events don't have to be weather-related risks; business interruption caused by problems in the supply chain can also be a trigger.

 Different Components Of A Parametric Solution

 Parametric insurance is elegant in its simplicity.
 A parametric insurance cover consists of two key components: a triggering event and a pay-out process.
 These two features determine the scope of the policy, pricing, and the conditions under which the insured receives financial reimbursement.

 Let's go over the key features of a parametric insurance policy:

 - A predefined event taking place and reaching a certain size.